 Environmental Monitoring Benefits Ecosystem, Economy, and Citizens

-The System-Wide Monitoring Program has logged over 71 million observations that inform decisions about storm resilience, water quality, public safety, and much more.
+The Takeaway: The System-Wide Monitoring Program has logged over 71 million observations that inform decisions about storm resilience, water quality, public safety, and much more.

 The National Estuarine Research Reserves document environmental change by monitoring water quality, water temperature, weather, biodiversity, land use, and habitat.
 People use these data to understand current conditions, spot trends, and document how natural and man-made changes affect ecosystems and communities.